wwwbrunagon/sustainability-search/README.md

-# Sustainability Platform
+## Sustainability Platform

-This is a full-stack project focused on providing comprehensive information about sustainability within various industry sectors
+This project focuses on studying Golang and sharing clear information about sustainability in different industries.
+It is a full-stack initiative that aims to make these topics easy to understand.

 ## Project Structure